 By using the software debug, you do not have to have the hardware board to debug a software program.
 However, the hardware debug requires you to connect the board to the computer.

-Note:if you have more than one module and you want to debug both of them simultaneously (using two uVision instances) you need to check which is which by going to settings as shown below and selecting the right debug adapter.
+Note: if you have more than one module, and you want to debug both of them simultaneously (using two uVision instances) you need to check which is connected by going to settings as shown below and selecting the right debug adapter.

 Once you enter Debug mode, you should see the following interface.